Priya-pinky/VoltaML_Assignment/README.md

 3) mel - Melanoma, a malignant tumour formed from melanocytes, can take various forms.
 A straightforward surgical excision can cure it if caught early enough.
 Melanomas   can be invasive or non-invasive (in situ).
 We included all melanoma subtypes, including melanoma in situ, however we did not include non-pigmented, subungual, ocular,   or mucosal melanoma.

+# **MODEL**
+We used transfer learning to many models and ultimately decided on the Final Model based on the data we gathered during the training.